-Recently I’ve been working on a backup script to backup a folder to a Backblaze B2 bucket.
+Recently I’ve been working on a backup script to back up a folder to a Backblaze B2 bucket.
 If only I had known I was about to spend an hour working on four silly lines of python code…

 Backblaze’s documentation has absolutely no mention that this only works with Python 2.
-I’m not the only one.
+I’m not the only one1.
 Pronoy had this exact issue with a Google API.
 Again, no mention it only works in Python 2.
 In fact, the moment I stumbled across Pronoy’s post is the same moment I stopped ripping my hair out.

 Let’s get into the code.
 According to Backblaze’s API docs, they require

 the Account ID and Key to be base64 encoded in the following format:

 Try running the same thing in a Python 3 shell and you see something closer to this:

 File "<stdin>", line 1, in <module> File "/usr/local/Cellar/python/3.6.5/Frameworks/Python.framework/ Versions/3.6/lib/python3.6/base64.py", line 58, in b64encode encoded = binascii.b2a_base64(s, newline=False) TypeError: a bytes-like object is required, not 'str'

 The solution?
 There’s a few.
 Pronoy’s works: which is to encode the

 UTF-8.
 Then, once it’s base64 encoded, you decode that as

 After doing some more scouring, I found this Stackoverflow thread.